A – Adult themes, D – Drug Use, N – Nudity, P – Profanity, S – Sexual Issues,

 Director: Ernesto Quintero

-Producer: Danny Haro, Yvonne Jimenez, Suzanne Richiardone
+Producers: Danny Haro, Yvonne Jimenez, Suzanne Richiardone, Peter Maestry, Lisa France

 In Yellowknife, the remote capitol of the Northwest Territories of Canada, the town dump is the city’s most popular and notorious man made attraction, mined by a colorful community of thrifty locals.
 But the new city administration is determined to see it tamed, and the battle for Yellowknife’s identity is on.